Welcome to Here It Comes, a newsletter by me, Graham Webster, in which I’ll share news and ideas about three interrelated areas of unstoppable change:

 Subscribe to Here It Comes

-The deluge in US-China relations, tech and China, & climate uncertainty, by Graham Webster.
+The deluge in US-China relations, tech and China, & climate uncertainty, from Graham Webster and Transpacifica.